c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-2-initializing-k8s-with-kubeadm/step7.md

 ### Develop and use Deployment

 Deployment is a controller in Kubernetes that is used to deploy stateless applications.
-It allows you to quickly deploy, update, and rollback applications.
+It allows you to quickly deploy, update, and roll back applications.

-The standard Deployment includes health detection, graceful exit, application probing, affinity or anti-affinity, and so on, on which we build the Nginx Deployment.
+The standard Deployment includes health detection, graceful exit, application probing, affinity or anti-affinity, and so on, on which we build the Deployment for Nginx.

 Create a `sy-01-1` directory in the `/home/shiyanlou/Code/devops` directory and enter it with the following command: